-Finally, in the future it will be interesting to perform outdoor tests with AHFO in complex terrain, for both micrometeorological and hydrological applications, as AHFO gives a lot of insights in spatial varying wind fields.
+- 5 Finally, in the future it will be interesting to perform outdoor tests with AHFO, for both micrometeorological and hydrological applications, as AHFO gives a lot of insights in spatial varying wind fields.
 AHFO can be especially interesting in non-homogenous field sites, like forests, which are already studied with other DTS applications (Schilperoort et al. (2018)).
-Moreover, the ability to measure spatial varying wind fields can be useful for estimating sensible heat fluxes in a variety of atmosphere-vegetation-soil continuums.

-An overview of the experimental setup is presented in section 2, with the accuracy and precision of the AHFO experiments presented in section 3.
-In section 4, a method for estimating the precision for future experiments is introduced, followed by a short note on future studies.
+Moreover, the ability to measure spatial varying wind fields can be useful for estimating sensible heat fluxes in a variety of atmosphere-vegetation-soil continuums. - 10 An overview of the experimental setup is presented in Section 2, with the accuracy and precision of the AHFO experiments presented in Section 3.
+In Section 3.4, a method for estimating the precision of AHFO experiments is introduced, followed by a short note on future studies.

-15 2 Experimental Set-Up and Methods
+2 Experimental Set-Up and Methods